-With the closure of De Palatijn in December 2015, there are no other hotels within walking distance of the AFAS Stadion.
+With the conversion of De Palatijn into a nursing home, there are no other hotels within walking distance of the AFAS Stadion.

-Around the city centre, in the former Hotel Pakhuys, the King’s Inn, is an ideal solution for a mid-range stay, with 14 individual rooms.
+Around the city centre, in the former Hotel Pakhuys, the King’s Inn, is an ideal solution for a mid-range stay, a hotel/hostel mix.
 Also central, in a higher bracket, the Grand Hotel comprises 11 high-class rooms in a suitably grand, historic building.

 More affordable, set right across from the train station, the Hotel Stad en Land is clean, convenient and comfortable, with 22 en-suite rooms and rates including breakfast.
 It offers cheap weekend deals in December and January.
 There are further weekend deals at the relaxing College Hotel Alkmaar, with a three-course meal thrown in.
 You’ll find it on the station side of the city centre.

 Two sport-friendly bars stand out in particular.
 Gunnery’s is the only Irish-style pub, with regular parties, quality pub grub and the screening of most major sport channels.
-Merv’s is another good choice, with the same winning formula of TV football and pints of Kilkenny amid old Guinness ads and football scarves.
-Open from mid-afternoon most days, from 6pm Mon-Wed.
+Facing it over the canal, Tante Sannie is ideal for match-watching and DJ parties.

 The Hielander is more a Scots restaurant and whisky bar, with evening-opening and reservations recommended at weekends.